[ Content | View menu ]

 MacMillan’s attempt to reach “Crocker Land” was the nearest contemporary journey to the northwest from Cape Thomas Hubbard after Cook’s.
 No one had every traveled before over the route MacMillan took, unless it was Cook.
 MacMillan’s experiences are not in dispute, though his various accounts of it, like Cook’s, are not consistent in every detail, either.
 Therefore, a comparison of MacMillan’s accounts of his trip with Cook’s accounts of his, should prove enlightening.
 If they have nothing in common, then that would be circumstantial evidence that Cook’s account is invention, with little basis in fact, and, as MacMillan said, he turned back only a very short distance from shore.
 Such a comparison is very apt, too, because besides the route, the two have so much else in common.

-MacMillan’s forces were similar to Cook’s: himself, Fitzhugh Green, and the two Inuit, Pewahto and Etukishuk, the same Inuit who had been with Cook in 1908.
-They left Cape Thomas Hubbard on April 16th, 1914, three days later than Cook’s apparent start date of April 13th from exactly the same location.
+MacMillan’s forces were similar to Cook’s: himself, Fitzhugh Green, and the two Inuit, Pewahto and Etukishuk, the last, same Inuit who had been with Cook in 1908.
+They left Cape Thomas Hubbard on April 16th, 1914, three days later than Cook’s apparent start date of April 13th from approximately the same location.
 Both went northwest.
 Macmillan’s trip over it’s first six days went 74 miles by DR at a rate of nearly 12.33 miles per day, Cook’s went 114 at a pace of 19 miles per day.

 The descriptions of the ice over which they traveled is very similar.
 In My Attainment of the Pole, Cook described the ice near shore as “slowly forced downward by strong currents from the north, and pounded and piled in jagged mountainous heaps for miles about the land.”
 MacMillan described it as “hard, rough ice all around us and as far as the eye can see.”
 Perhaps the fact that MacMillan was held up by open water the second day out, when he estimated he had traveled 13 miles from shore, was the basis of his later estimate that Cook turned back 12-15 miles from shore, because Peary’s statement said (erroneously) that Cook and his Inuit had turned back after two days of travel when they hit the first open water.

 On the eighth day out, MacMillan was turned back when he hit those chaotic ice conditions, which he placed at 106 miles out by DR. In Cook’s statement refuting Rasmussen’s second version of Cook’s journey told to him by the Inuit missionaries (see Part 9), Cook said he did not experience any open water until he reached “The Big Lead,” which he estimated was 100 miles out.
-In diary #1, Cook says he encountered chaotic ice conditions on his fifth day out at 104 miles DR. The original celestial observation at this point put MacMillan at 82° 11’ N, 108° 22’at which the compass variation was 178° out of true—nearly on Cook’s “magnetic meridian” of 180°.
+In diary #1, Cook says he encountered chaotic ice conditions on his fifth day out at 104 miles DR. The original celestial observation at this point put MacMillan at 82° 30’ N, 108° 22’at which the compass variation was 178° out of true—nearly on Cook’s “magnetic meridian” of 180°.
 In this comparison (and remember, Cook claimed to be only person to have traveled over this route prior to 1914), the specific ice conditions each describes, although they can vary from year to year, are very similar.
 So, again, the two trips show extremely close correlation.
 But has any information come to light to show that the area over which MacMillan traveled has relatively consistent ice conditions, year to year, such as those we have seen exist between the Queen Elizabeth Islands?

 Beyond a comparison of the original written accounts, as we did in the case of the third leg of Cook’s journey (see Part 16), more circumstantial evidence can be gleaned from an examination of environmental conditions and factors in the area under consideration.
 Here is a chart showing the major currents in the Arctic Ocean: